ChadBowler/Productivity-Ninja/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

  ## Description
- The Productivity Ninja is an interactive API that can track the progress of Projects and their tasks.
+ The Productivity Ninja is an interactive front end with a back-end Restful API that can track the progress of Projects and their tasks.
 This API utilizes SQL databases to store Users, Tasks, Projects and dynamic Javascript and Handlebars to add/edit and delete Projects and their respective tasks.

  Git Repository link: https://github.com/ChadBowler/Productivity-Ninja